learn-co-curriculum/phase-0-pac-2-while-loop/README.md

 ```

 Note that the condition expression doesn't need to be the literal value `true`
-&mdash; any truthy value will have the same effect:
+— any truthy value will have the same effect:

 ```js
 while (-1) { // -1 is truthy....